wattan4/odin-recipes/readme.md

-This is a webpage that will include some links and images of recipes in order to demonstrate the introductory HTML skills I have learned.
+This webpage will demonstrate what I have learned about HTML, Git, and directory structure and navigation.